jon-jacky/Piety/doc/pieces.md

 The Piety system is not just a single big program or an ad-hoc collection of modules.
 It is a collection of operating system components and applications that can be put together systematically into different configurations.
+In this document we describe the Python coding techniques we use to build up a Piety configuration from independent parts.
+We describe how the OS components and applications are combined, and how they communicate with each other.

+(The following are just rough notes and placeholders)

-In Piety, all operating system and application code runs in a single Python session so any object might access (read and/or update) any other object just by naming it (possibly through a long dotted path of module and object names etc.).
+- In Piety, all operating system and application code runs in a single Python session so any object might access (read and/or update) any other object just by naming it (possibly through a long dotted path of module and object names etc.).
 This can be convenient, but it is